spyder-ide/spyder/spyder/utils/help/tutorial.rst

 To terminate the debugger, you can type ``exit``, select :menuselection:`Debug --> Stop` or press :kbd:`Ctrl-Shift-F12`.

-Debugging once an exception has occurred in the console
+Debugging once an exception has occurred in the Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the IPython console, we can call ``%debug`` straight after an exception has been raised: this will start the IPython debug mode, which allows inspection of local variables at the point where the exception occurred as described above.
+In the :guilabel:`IPython Console`, we can call ``%debug`` straight after an exception has been raised: this will start the IPython debug mode, which allows inspection of local variables at the point where the exception occurred as described above.
 This is a lot more efficient than adding ``print`` statements to the code an running it again.

 If you use this, you may also want to use the commands ``up`` (*i.e.* press ``u`` at the debugger) and ``down`` (*i.e.* press ``d``) which navigate the inspection point up and down the stack.